-• Active certifications are not required for instructors teaching in-service courses.
+Active certifications are not required for instructors teaching in-service courses.
+See 10.13M for instructors teaching other than CJSTC First Aid curriculum.

 A written directive requires members authorized to carry weapons and firearms receive in-service training which includes: